zaporylie/php-vipps/README.md

 ## Quick start

-Add VIPPS SDK to your project using [Composer].
+Add Vipps SDK to your project using [Composer].

 ```bash
 $ composer require zaporylie/vipps:^1.0